apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ## Session 6 (7 on classes) - LoadBalance Service, Manual Scheduling

-- For manual scheduling, add ` nodeName ` to your yaml file:
+- For manual scheduling using NodeName, add ` nodeName ` to your yaml file:
 ```
 apiVersion: v1
 kind: Pod